mameolan/Avalonia.ExtendedToolkit/README.md

 2. Flyout
 3. Sliders with Markers (vertical only not working)
 4. SplitView
-5. Hamburger Menu (depends on SplitView).
-6. TreeGrid has to many subitems (perhabs not my fault: [Issue 3393](https://github.com/AvaloniaUI/Avalonia/issues/3393)).
+5. TreeGrid has to many subitems.

 ### Style rework